lbryio/spec/index.md

 #### Claimtrie

-A _claimtrie_ is a data structure used to store the set of all claims and prove the correctness of claim resolution.
+A _claimtrie_ is a data structure used to store the set of all claims and prove the correctness of [URL resolution](#url-resolution).

 The claimtrie is implemented as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) that maps names to claims.
 Claims are stored as leaf nodes in the tree.
 Names are stored as the [normalized](#normalization) path from the root node to the leaf node.